 - Keep rubber mats, temporary drain plugs, or berms in the storage area so drains can be blocked immediately

-- For small spills, use chemical spill pillows or appropriate adsorbent materials
+- For small spills, use chemical spill pillows, pads, or other appropriate absorbent materials that can quickly soak up the spill

 What is the proper spill response at UBC?